• 0

 They're not sexy but they do the majority of the more delicate gardening jobs really well

-I use these elasticated snug fit gloves when it comes to planting, show garden work where detail is key, dividing seedlings and also general tidying up.
+I use these elasticated snug-fit gloves when planting, show garden work where detail is key, dividing seedlings and also general tidying up.
 They are the best all-rounder for gardening.
 They are really cost-effective and come in a variety of sizes.
 They are not waterproof, thermal or heavy-duty nor do they pretend to be.
-These are your every day ‘save my hands from abuse’ gloves.
+These are your everyday 'save my hands from abuse' gloves.

-I tend to rinse my clean as well as they dry really quickly.
-They are not machine washable and will only last a limited amount of time as they are thin.
-Maybe a couple of months depending on how much you use them.
-It’s then time to replace them.
-So I tend to keep mine for non-heavy duty work so I’m not wasting them.
+I tend to rinse my clothes, and they dry really quickly.
+They are not machine washable and will only last a limited amount of time as they are thin—maybe a couple of months, depending on how much you use them.
+It's then time to replace them.
+So I tend to keep mine for non-heavy-duty work so I'm not wasting them.

 Review of PU Work Gloves